Limmen/erl_pengine/README.md

 ### Errors

-It happens that errors occur if the Prolog Transport Protocol (PLTP) and its associated finite-state-machine of states and transitions is not followed that the pengine will respond with error messages.

-It might also happen that you try to send a query to a pengine that is already dead.
+A common source of error from the pengien is if the Prolog Transport Protocol (PLTP) and its associated finite state machine and transitions is violated.
+Another source of error is for example if you try to query a slave-pengine with a specified ID and that slave-pengine does not exist anymore.

 #### `error_response`
 ```erlang